tscizzle/Blokus/README.md

 myBlokus.place({
   player: 1, // 'id' field of the player
   piece: 2, // 'id' field of the piece
-  flipped: false, // whether or not to horizontally reflect the piece
+  flipped: false, // (optional) whether or not to horizontally reflect the piece
-  rotations: 3, // how many times to rotate the piece counterclockwise
+  rotations: 3, // (optional) how many times to rotate the piece counterclockwise
-  position: {row: 0, col: 0}, // which cell of the board corresponds to the top left cell of the piece's 'shape' });
+  position: {row: 0, col: 0}, // the board cell where the top left cell of the piece's 'shape' goes });

 // the 'shape' may have extra padding ('O's that aren't really necessary)